guillaume-lesaine/template-pytest_driven_development/README.md

-# Test Driven Development Template Folder
+# Pytest Driven Development Template Folder

-The current project is designed to provide a simple folder structure template for writing code in Python and testing it using PyTest.
+The current project is designed to provide a simple folder structure template for writing code in Python and testing it using pytest.

 The folder provides the following elements :
 - main.py : file at the root of the directory